catxcoding/astrobaby/README.md

 -   **Astrology-Based Product Recommendations**: Curate products based on astrological signs for a personalized touch.
 -   **User Authentication**: Secure login and user account management with JWT.
 -   **Dynamic Shopping Cart**: Users can add, update, and remove products from their cart.
--   **Stripe Integration**: COMING SOON A secure and straightforward checkout process powered by Stripe.
+-   **Stripe Integration**: A secure and straightforward checkout process powered by Stripe.
 -   **Responsive Design**: A polished UI that's responsive across all devices.

 ## Technologies Used